And No Quarter

-And No Quarter is an historical novel written by Irish author Maurice Walsh, first published in 1937.
+And No Quarter is a historical novel written by Irish author Maurice Walsh, first published in 1937.
 The background is the 1644–1645 campaigns in Scotland, led by the Royalist general Montrose, which formed part of the wider 1639–1651 Wars of the Three Kingdoms.
+The title is an allusion to the battlecry 'Jesus and no quarter' which was allegedly used by the Covenanters at the Battle of Tippermuir.

+The novel's main character in an English surgeon who serves in Manus O'Cahan's Regiment under the commander Alasdair Mac Colla.
+The character and his Irish foster brother survive the defeat of their faction and manage to return to Ireland.
+They take with them a Scottish woman who is fleeing an arranged marriage.
+In a distant epilogue, the aging trio have fled Ireland in the aftermath of the Glorious Revolution and the Williamite War of the 1690s.
+They have settled instead in the Colony of Virginia, where they hope to escape the effects of the War.

 Plot summary

 The title is based on the battlecry 'Jesus and no quarter' allegedly used by Scottish Presbyterians or Covenanters at the 1644 Battle of Tippermuir.
 Walsh originally wanted to use the full slogan of 'Jesus and No Quarter,' but was persuaded otherwise by his wife and publishers.

 The novel is set during the 1644-1645 Royalist campaigns in Scotland led by Montrose against the Covenanter government.
 The protagonist and first person narrator is Martin Somers, 'Englishman and Adjutant of Women' (or surgeon) in Manus O'Cahan's Regiment, who is accompanied by his foster-brother Tadg Mor O'Kavanagh.
 The regiment forms part of an Irish contingent led by Alasdair Mac Colla, within a Scots-Irish army.

 The story opens just before the battle of Tippermuir in September 1644, then follows it through the Royalist victories of Aberdeen, Auldearn and Kilsyth, ending with defeat at Philiphaugh in September 1645.
 In the course of the campaign, Somers and his foster-brother rescue two women, the first being Meg Anderson, whom they rescue from the stocks during the sack of Aberdeen that followed the battle.
 The second is Isaebal Rose, who takes refuge with them in order to escape an unwanted marriage.

 Both women are attracted to Somers, but Meg is killed with other Irish camp followers by Covenanter cavalry prior to Kilsyth; after the Royalist defeat at Philiphaugh, Somers and Tadg Mor rescue Isaebal from her fiancée and return to Ireland.
-The novel closes with the three living in the US state of Virginia, where they have settled after leaving Ireland following the defeat of James II in 1691.
+The novel closes with the three having fled Ireland following the defeat of James II in the Glorious Revolution and the Williamite War of the 1690s.
+They have settled instead in the Colony of Virginia, where they hope to escape the effects of the War.